Winter Storm Information

-Help spread the word by printing the Snow Information Flyer and displaying it in your business.
+Help spread the word by printing the Snow Information Flyer (PDF) and displaying it in your business.

 When plowing or snow-blowing your driveway, please do not put the snow into or across the road.
 It’s against the city ordinance to do so because it will most likely freeze and cause ice ruts, making driving dangerous for everyone, including the plow drivers.